 The longest interrupted section of off-road trail is from Humber Park on Toronto’s west end to Coronation Park, just before Bathurst Street.
 It’s a great ride, taking in Sunnyside Park, passing Exhibition Place, and marinas filled with sailboats.
 Continuing east to the Harbourfront Centre, HTO Park and, the Toronto Music Gardens, the path isn’t too dicey but does require a few jags onto city streets.
 Access: Humber Bay Park (west), Lake Shore Blvd.
 W. and Strachan Ave. (east)

 Tommy Thompson Park

 On a manmade peninsula (the Leslie Street Spit) that juts into Lake Ontario, Tommy Thompson Park has a 7.6-km asphalt pedestrian and cycling trail that takes in marshland and patches of wildflowers.
 From here, you can connect seamlessly to The Beach section of the trail (below).
+Note that the Nature Centre and Bird Research Station in Tommy Thompson Park are currently closed.
 Access: foot of Leslie St.